Proloy Asche: Development

 Raj Chakraborty clarified the series would wake-up call for people who are too scared to speak up against injustice.
 The series have been shot on a Red camera, not like a TV series.

-Popular actor Abir Chatterjee have been roped to play a tough-talking cop who’s also easy on the eye!
+Popular actor Abir Chatterjee have been roped to play a tough-talking cop.
 Veteran actor Paran Banerjee, story-writer Abhimanyu Mukherjee and Sayani Ghosh have been roped to enact supporting roles.
 Supriyo Dutt have been signed to portray the role of the antagonist.